pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1351 Testing Spark Data Source

+Today I continue building the data source implementation following the tutorial, the tutorial does not have any unit testing, and I start to create some unit testing to understand the code in a better way, the code is a very complex due to the complexity of the implementation, and well, I do not have high knowledge with Spark.

 #### Day 1350 Continues Spark Data Source

 Really building your own data source to ingest data to Spark is a hard task, but I am learning a lot about Java and technical concepts.
 Imagine that you have three SFTP servers that contains I don't know maybe video files, and you need to collect the data from these three servers about the name of the videos, duration, time creation and more things, maybe your first approach is to build a Script that collects and parse the data for you in a JSON/CSV file, but with Spark and Java you can build your own implementation.
 A very powerful tool to collect data.